BaiGanio/js4b/README.md

 - World should see our project - gh-pages
 - Better UI & UEX - Bootstrap
 - Data storage & manipulation (BaaS) - Kinvey
+- Better knowing how JavaScript manipulates the DOM
 ***
 ### Nice to have
 - VS Code